 Degree apprenticeships are an increasingly attractive option for businesses – offering tailored and relevant training to both new and existing employees.
-Employers can use the funding to both attract new talent i.e. to give people a guaranteed training/development experience; or can be used as part of a staff development strategy to upskill current workers.
+Employers can use the funding to both attract new talent, i.e. to give people a guaranteed training/development experience; or can be used as part of a staff development strategy to up-skill current workers.

-The benefits of degree apprenticeships for employers are various and wide-ranging; initial data from the pilot schemes have shown those taking part in these programmes are from a much wider talent pool in comparison to those applying for the traditional degree routes.
+The benefits of degree apprenticeships for employers are various and wide-ranging; initial data from the pilot schemes has shown those taking part in these programmes are from a much wider talent pool in comparison to those applying for the traditional degree routes.
 Thus, by offering an apprenticeship pathway, businesses are increasing their ability to attract a much more diverse workforce.